Azure-Samples/openhack-production/frontend/README.md

 ## Docker local development

-By default the front-end will be running in `development mode`, consequently make sure you setup the environment files as described [here](###-Modify-Vue-Environment-Configs).
+By default the front-end will be running in `development mode`, consequently make sure you setup the environment files as described [above](#frontend-configurations).

 ```bash
 docker build -t linkylink-fe .